Akichan0201/ikea_products/README.md

 - Navigates dynamically loaded product pages with Selenium
 - Extracts structured product data using BeautifulSoup
-- Outputs results in CSV format with Pandas
+- Outputs results in CSV format with Pandas or you can export it with xlsx format

 ## How to Use